Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 }
 ```

-If NtImpersonateThread did its job well our thread should have the SID of TrustedInstaller now.
-Note: in order not to fuck up the main thread's token, ImpersonateAndUnload is called by main a sacrificial std::thread.
+If `NtImpersonateThread` did its job well our thread should have the SID of TrustedInstaller now.
+Note: in order not to fuck up the main thread's token, `ImpersonateAndUnload` is called by main in a sacrificial `std::thread`.
 Now that we have the required access rights, we can go to step 4 and actually unload the driver.
-#### Step 4 - Unloading WdFilter.sys
+##### Step 4 - Unloading WdFilter.sys
 To unload WdFilter we first have to release the lock imposed on it by Defender itself.
 This is achieved by restarting the WinDefend service using the same approach we used to start TrustedInstaller's one.
 But first we need to give our token the ability to load and unload drivers.
-This is done by enabling the SeLoadDriverPrivilege in our security context by calling the helper function SetPrivilege, defined in SetPrivilege.cpp, and by passing to it our thread's token and the privilege we want to enable:
+This is done by enabling the `SeLoadDriverPrivilege` in our security context by calling the helper function `SetPrivilege`, defined in `SetPrivilege.cpp`, and by passing it our thread's token and the privilege we want to enable:
 ```C++
 HANDLE tempHandle;
 success = OpenThreadToken(GetCurrentThread(), TOKEN_ALL_ACCESS, false, &tempHandle);